neefrehman/make-matrix/README.md

 ## Example

 To easily create a 3D grid using [p5.js](https://github.com/processing/p5.js/), make-matrix can be used like below.
-The source code for the grid at the top of this readme [can be seen here](https://github.com/neefrehman/Generative/blob/master/src/sketches/20/05/120520.tsx), and an [interactive demo of it grid here](https://generative.neef.co/120520).
+The source code for the grid at the top of this readme [can be seen here](https://github.com/neefrehman/Generative/blob/master/src/sketches/20/05/120520.tsx), and an [interactive demo of it here](https://generative.neef.co/120520).

 ```js
 const res = 10; // 10px grid resolution